 - Make and bake the Viennese vanilla crescent cookies

 - 2. In a food processor, pulse together the flour, 1/4 cup confectioners’ sugar, salt, and hazelnuts until the nuts are finely ground.
 Add the butter and pulse just until a dough forms.
-Turn the dough onto your work surface and and form it into a ball and then flatten it into a disk.
+Turn the dough onto your work surface and and gently form it into a ball and then flatten it into a disk.
 The dough may be slightly stiff and crumbly.
 Wrap it in plastic wrap or wax paper and refrigerate for at least 2 hours or up to 1 day.

-- 4. Roll level tablespoons of dough into balls.
-Then roll each ball on a smooth surface into a 3-inch length with slightly tapered ends, gently rolling the ends to make them narrow.
-The lengths should be about 1/3 inch thick.
-Bend each length to form crescents and arrange about 1 inch apart on baking sheets.
+- 4. Roll level tablespoons of dough (18 grams) into balls.
+Then roll each ball on a smooth surface into a 3-inch log with slightly tapered ends.
+Bend each log to form crescents and arrange about 1 inch apart on baking sheets.
 If you have hot hands, occasionally cup a few ice cubes in your palm.
 It really helps.

 - 5. Bake in batches until the edges are pale golden, 10 to 15 minutes.
 Transfer to a wire rack to cool slightly.

 - Coat the Viennese vanilla crescent cookies

 - 6. While the crescents are baking, sift enough Vanilla Confectioners’ Sugar onto a rimmed baking sheet to cover the bottom.
 Carefully transfer the slightly cooled baked crescent cookies to the sugared baking sheet and sprinkle with enough Vanilla Confectioners’ Sugar to coat completely.
-Transfer the crescents to wire racks to cool.
+Transfer the crescents to wire racks to cool completely.

 The cookies keep, layered between sheets of wax or parchment paper, in an airtight container at room temperature for up to 5 days.